Learn everything you need to know in The Kahala Hotel & Resort media kit.

 Plumeria Beach House – This casual beachside restaurant offers buffet and ala carte menu for breakfast, lunch, and dinner.
 Sunset entertainment, outdoor grilling, twilight dinners and lavish buffets are also featured.

 The Veranda – An elegant open-air lounge with panoramic ocean views.
-Afternoon tea, cocktails, dancing and relaxing by day, sunset or moonlight.
+Cocktails, dancing and relaxing by day, sunset or moonlight.

 Seaside Grill – Guests enjoy grilled seafood specialties in this alfresco beachfront restaurant.